Better Email Marketing Software for Municipalities

 It’s not all opt-in.
 Residents must receive some information.

 Opt-in emails are straightforward.
 People subscribe and they unsubscribe.
-But municipalities often have content that people have to receive as part of the community.
-For example emails about emergency preparedness, property taxes, COVID directives and essential service updates need to hit inboxes even if residents are unsubscribed from newsletters and other optional messages.
+However municipalities often have content that people have to receive as part of the community.
+For example, emails about emergency preparedness, property taxes, COVID directives, and essential service updates need to hit inboxes even if residents are unsubscribed from newsletters and other optional messages.

-This relates to the issue with software for marketers vs. software for communicators.
+This hits right at the heart of the difference between software made for marketers vs communicators.
 Email marketing software (Mailchimp, Constant Contact, etc) will not let you send emails to anyone who is unsubscribed.
-You may be able to temporarily resubscribe them for the duration of the send but often that’s not even possible.
+You may be able to temporarily resubscribe them for the duration of the send, but often that’s not even possible.
 You’re faced with a compliance challenge: you have an internal obligation (or in the case of sending emails to staff, a contractual obligation) but you can’t send those important emails because some contacts are unsubscribed.

 How to send emails that contacts need to receive even if they’re unsubscribed from newsletters?